 - 14.1.
 Complete Weekly, Monthly and Semi-Annual inspections. - 14.2.
-Place the system out of service (See "Removing the system from service" above). - 14.3.
+Place the system out of service (See "Removing the System from Service" above). - 14.3.
 Trip the release-line system. - 14.4.
 The interior of the Deluge Valve should be cleaned and inspected. - 14.5.
 The interior of the PORV (6B fig.1), including its diaphragm and seal, should be inspected and cleaned - 14.6.
 Place the system back in service.
 (See instructions "Placing the System in Service"). - 14.7.
 The Deluge Valve must be activated at full flow. - 14.8.
-Note: The system will be flooded!
+NOTE: The system will be flooded!
 Take all necessary precautions to drain water and prevent damage in the area protected by the system. - 14.9.
-Trip-test the deluge system with an electric release control panel.
-The release may be tripped by the method suggested by the release control panel manufacturer. - 14.10.
-Trip test the deluge system by decreasing pressure in the pneumatic release system. - 14.11.
-The manual emergency release handle (15B fig.1) is to be pulled.
+Trip test the deluge system by decreasing pressure in the pneumatic release system. - 14.10.
+The manual emergency release handle (15B fig1) is to be pulled.
 The Deluge Valve should open and discharge water.

 Observe upstream Pressure Gauge while full flow is on.
-Inspect all system nozzles. - 14.12.
-Take all additional measures as required by NFPA-25 "Standard for the Inspection Testing and Maintenance of Water-Based Fire Protection Systems." - 14.13.
+Inspect all system nozzles. - 14.11.
+Take all additional measures as required by NFPA-25 "Standard for the Inspection Testing and Maintenance of Water-Based Fire Protection Systems." - 14.12.
 Clean the priming strainer (4B fig.1) prior to resetting the Deluge Valve.